-Rather than lift the bar up to the top of your chest, where the elbows are higher than your shoulders, the partial upright row involves raising the bar roughly level with the lower chest.
+Rather than lift the bar up to the top of your chest, where the elbows are higher than shoulder level, the partial upright row involves raising the bar roughly level with the lower chest.

 That is, the upper arms come no higher than the point where they’re parallel with the floor.

-As I mentioned earlier, doing the upright row with a wider grip does tend to increase muscle activation in the lateral delts and upper traps, while decreasing the involvement of the biceps.
+Using a wider grip does also tends to increase muscle activation in the lateral delts and upper traps, while decreasing the involvement of the biceps .

 Rope Upright Row

-Another alternative to the barbell upright row is to use a cable and a rope, which can make the upright row feel a little easier on the wrists.
+Another alternative to the barbell upright row is to use a cable and rope attachment, which can make the upright row feel a little easier on the wrists.